New dawn for Mexican steel puts Brazil in the shade

 Mexican growth is expected to accelerate in coming years.

-President Enrique Pena Nieto has enacted a raft of economic reforms that included putting an end to the 75-year monopoly of state oil giant Pemex [PEMX.UL], which paves the way for joint ventures with international oil firms.
+President Enrique Pena Nieto has enacted a raft of economic reforms that included putting an end to the 75-year monopoly of state oil giant Pemex, which paves the way for joint ventures with international oil firms.

 The government says the energy reform will lead to more than $50 billion in new oil sector investments through 2018.